Nipponosaurus: Palaeoecology

 The specimen was collected from Upper Yezo Group, which was known as the Upper Ammonites Bed at the time of the original description.
 Because the area where it was discovered no longer belongs to Japan, follow up research has become difficult.
 Additionally, field notes from the time of discovery have been lost.
 This has made determining the age of the horizon problematic.
 However, Nagao noted fossil molluscs now called Parapuzosia japonica and Sphenoceramus schmidti were also found at the locality, and these are known to hail from the lower Campanian.
 An age from the upper Santonian or lower Campanian is therefore likely.

 Based on the sediments it was preserved in, the Nipponosaurus specimen is thought to have been buried in a marine setting.
-However, this would not have been far from the shore, as indicated by the relatively complete nature of the specimen and the presence of fossilised terrestrials plants found alongside it.
+However, this would not have been far from the shore, as indicated by the relatively complete nature of the specimen and the presence of fossilised terrestrial plants found alongside it.
 This indicates the species may have lived primarily on low-lying plains near the coast, a lifestyle consistent with some of its North American relatives.